unreal4u/telegram-api/README.md

 [![Code Coverage](https://scrutinizer-ci.com/g/unreal4u/telegram-api/badges/coverage.png?b=master)](https://scrutinizer-ci.com/g/unreal4u/telegram-api/?branch=master)
 [![License](https://poser.pugx.org/unreal4u/telegram-api/license)](https://packagist.org/packages/unreal4u/telegram-api)

-Telegram Log
+Telegram API
 ======

-Enables sending messages, photos, videos and many other things to Telegram from PHP via the open-source Telegram API.
-I hope I'll be able to build a complete implementation soon.
-For now it remains a bit of work in progress.
+This is a complete PHP7 bot API implementation for Telegram.

 About this class
 --------

 * Enables you to send messages, stickers, location and other methods via PHP to Telegram.
 * Respects and implements the default types and methods made by Telegram itself.
-* Doesn't need any dependency: you are free to do whatever you want with the available data.
+* Doesn't need any dependency, except for Guzzle.
+I'm working on an implementation that doesn't require Guzzle as well.
+* Inline bots support!

 Detailed description
 ---------

 This project was born to study the new concepts of PHP7 and to integrate some other knowledge I had previously heard about but didn't have the time to play with them.
 The idea behind was to create a simple to use class which could play nicely with the Telegram API.
+The end result however ended up being a complete bot API implementation, which can be used very easily.

 Why PHP7 only?
 ----------